 - Pre-signing TC covers the following activities: (1) technical and operational review of the Projects; (2) analysis of the key contractual arrangements; (3) financial modelling and analysis; (4) environmental and social due diligence and gap analysis; (5) procurement review and (6) confirming Projects' compliance with EBRD's Green Economy Transition framework.
 The TC is funded by the EBRD's Sustainable Infrastructure Policy and Project Preparation.

 - The Company is expected to benefit from a TC for financial and operational improvement to support the Company in strengthening its operations and financial performance and long-term debt service capacity.
-The budget will be potentially financed by funds form the OP Environment and EBRD's Shareholders Special Fund.
+The budget will be potentially financed by funds form EBRD's Shareholders Special Fund.

 Company Contact Information